 “When you sign with an agent or a big agency, you’re a nobody, you’re their last priority,” Gonzalez Szigriszt said.

 “One of my agency’s clients is 50 Cent, who makes millions of dollars a month, you know?
-So I’m not the priority.
-Which is fine.
-I know I’ll be someday!”
+So I wasn’t the priority.”

 Over a decade later, and the Red Cross is still positively impacting Gonzalez Szigriszt’s life.